-The Comprehensive Annual Financial Report (CAFR) is hereby submitted to the citizens and the Board of Trustees of the Charter Township of Grand Blanc, Michigan.
+The Annual Comprehensive Financial Report (ACFR) is hereby submitted to the citizens and the Board of Trustees of the Charter Township of Grand Blanc, Michigan.
 State law requires that all general-purpose local governments publish a complete set of financial statements presented in conformity with generally accepted accounting principles (GAAP) and audited in accordance with generally accepted auditing standards by a firm of licensed certified public accountants within six months of the close of each fiscal year.
-Pursuant to this requirement, the comprehensive annual financial report has been prepared in accordance with all regulations and standards by the State of Michigan and the Governmental Accounting Standards Board to fulfill the requirement for the fiscal year ended December 31, 2019.
+Pursuant to this requirement, the annual comprehensive financial report has been prepared in accordance with all regulations and standards by the State of Michigan and the Governmental Accounting Standards Board to fulfill the requirement for the fiscal year ended December 31, 2020.

 The accuracy, completeness, and fairness of the financial data reported, including all disclosures, rests with the Township's management, who assumes full responsibility for the information presented in this report.
 To provide a reasonable basis for making these representations, management of the Charter Township of Grand Blanc has established a comprehensive internal control framework to ensure the accuracy and reliability of the accounting system, which is dependent on adequate internal controls.
-Since the cost of internal controls should not outweigh their benefit, the Township's framework of internal controls has been designed to provide reasonable rather than absolute assurance that the financial statements will be free from material misstatement.
-To the best of management's knowledge and belief, this financial report is accurate in all material respects and is reported in
+Since the cost of internal controls should not outweigh their benefit, the Township's framework of internal controls has been designed to provide reasonable rather than absolute assurance that the